 België heeft er weer een nieuwe prins bij

 De Ligne is één van de ongeveer tien families in België waarvan de afstammelingen een prinselijke titel krijgen.
+Ze ontvangen geen dotatie of andere voordelen.
 Edouard (42) en Isabella (44) trouwden in 2009 in Henegouwen.
 Voor het huwelijk in het kasteel van Antoing in Henegouwen was ook de Italiaanse eerste minister Silvio Berlusconi uitgenodigd.
 Hij is namelijk de peter van Orsini.

 De datum van het huwelijk is destijds verschillende keren verplaatst omwille van de drukke agenda van Berlusconi.
 Uiteindelijk heeft hij het huwelijk niet bijgewoond.
 Het koppel woont intussen in Frankrijk en had al twee dochters.